Camphul/Trampoline/README.md

 ## Features

 * User management(persisted through JPA, see trampoline-security)
+* Configure if you'd want users to login through their username or email
 * JPA base entity to handle JPA auditing, provides an UUID id, date create, and date updated.
 * ABAC: extension of the user management starter.
 Configure policies using SpeL expressions, load them from JSON or persist them using JPA(can be imported from JSON too!).
 Only the policy configurations are required to get started.